What I'm Reading (Oct. 3)

 From the Gordian Knot, The Church of the Environment

 The rise and fall of fame.
-Moo Deng had their 15 minutes, quickly supplanted by Pesto, the 52-pound penguin chick.
+Moo Deng had 15 minutes, quickly supplanted by Pesto, the 52-pound penguin chick.
 And these viral sensations are accompanied by a plethora of cute other creatures.

 “Over the past week or so, my X feed has been overtaken by Moo Deng, the baby pygmy hippopotamus whose glistening skin, jaunty trot, and rippling neck rolls have won the internet’s devotion.
 A Washington Post article last week tried to explain the young calf’s popularity, citing scientific evidence for how the cuteness of animals “hijacks our brains,” similar to the way a baby’s adorable features “strike at people’s ingrained nurturing instinct”—an evolutionary advantage that has helped humans survive.
 But human attitudes toward other creatures are far more complicated than the latest internet frenzy would suggest.